lindsayXue/HiFIVE-v3/README.md

 Get the project using git:

 - git clone https://github.com/lindsayXue/HiFIVE-v3.git.
-- Run npm install to get project dependencies installed.
+- Run npm install in both server and client directory to get project dependencies installed.
 Npm is installed when you install node.js.
 - Run cd server.
 - Run npm dev to test in development mode.